firas-codes1/openeye/README.md

 ## Libraries used
--<b>netifaces<b> library is used to get the user's own IP, the gateway, and the netmask.
+-<b>netifaces</b> library is used to get the user's own IP, the gateway, and the netmask.

 -<b>Scapy</b> is used to craft ARP and ICMP packets.